maialenz/WetPaws/README.md

 The colors chosen are combinations of: pale/light blue and green, white and shades of grey.
 The color were found using [Coolors](https://coolors.co/)

+Some of the colors used in this project are:
+- #a0e0ca: for button background when hovered.
+- #ffffff: for some section backgrounds.
+- rgba(170, 213, 222, 0.5): for header backgrounds and feedback article background.
+- #e9ecefab: as about us information background
+- #373d3f: as main typography color.
 ---

 ### **Typography**